 Keep a record of your contact with your landlord about repair problems.

 - copies of letters and emails you sent to your landlord

-- the dates your landlord visited your home to check the repairs
+- the dates your landlord or their contractor visited your home to check or carry out the repairs

 - copies of letters and emails from your landlord

-- date and time and details of phone calls between you and your landlord
+- dates times and details of phone calls between you and your landlord

 Make a complaint